Eddie Bauer Promotes Diversity in the Outdoors with New Program

-“The concept of guiding has been a long-running one with our brand,” says Kristen Elliott, Eddie Bauer’s VP of Marketing.
+“The concept of guiding has been a long-running one with our brand,” said Kristen Elliott, Eddie Bauer’s vice president of Marketing.
 “Over the years, we’ve talked about the definition of ‘guide.’
 If Eddie Bauer can be the guide brand, then how many ways can we define who guides people toward outdoor experience?
 For this program, we looked for people who are actively breaking down barriers, people providing opportunities for underrepresented groups, and leaders who can have a deep relationship with our brand.”

 All Outside currently partners with four community leaders: Perry Cohen of The Venture Out Project; Jenny Bruso of Unlikely Hikers; Trevor Kennison, a pro skier; and Nailah Blades, founder of Color Outside, an organization that helps women of color create “unapologetically joy-filled lives” through outdoor adventure by hosting free meetups, workshops, retreats, and more.

-“There’s something really powerful about taking up space in a place where you’re not traditionally supposed to be,” Blades tells OBJ.
+“There’s something really powerful about taking up space in a place where you’re not traditionally supposed to be,” Blades told OBJ.
 “For women of color, that often is the outdoors.”

 Blades founded Color Outside after moving to Salt Lake City from California with her family.
-She felt intimidated, she says, by the difficulty of breaking into the outdoor community in her new home.
+She felt intimidated, she said, by the difficulty of breaking into the outdoor community in her new home.